 When do you decide to start treating the streets?

 If the weather is forecasted to be dry before the frozen precipitation arrives, arterial streets are treated with a salt brine mixture.
-If weather analysis forecasts sleet or a light mist before snow or ice, we will pre-treat.
+If weather analysis forecasts sleet or a light mist before snow or ice, we will pre-treat with salt.
 Pre-treatment applies mostly to bridges and hills, with a few exceptions dependent on conditions.
 There is no pre-treatment with heavy rains before a storm transitions to snow or ice.
 Rain will wash away the salt material.

 What streets do crews focus on?

 1,770 lane miles of arterials and public streets surrounding hospitals and emergency facilities.
 Private streets around hospitals, such as the St. Francis complex, are treated by private contractors hired by the hospital.
 Secondary routes include schools.
 No other neighborhood streets or hills are treated.
 Neighborhood streets would add another 3,000 lane miles of treatment with salt.
 Crews work on arterials until they are cleared.
-Oklahoma is a warmer state with frequent freeze/thaw conditions, and with a few exceptions, snow generally melts to a passable stage within one to three days average .
+Oklahoma is a warmer state with frequent freeze/thaw conditions, and with a few exceptions, snow generally melts to a passable stage within one to three days average.
 NOTE: Highways within the City limits of Tulsa are the responsibility of the Oklahoma Department of Transportation.

 How long does it take to complete a pass over the city?
 Crews work continuously throughout the storm.
 Once a storm has moved through, crews should have arterial streets cleared in 24-36 hours.